Released in:

 Very interesting!

-It starts at +80% Standard Skill Damage and 20% more Skill DMG taken, and upgrading it to T2 doesn't increase either of those stats.
+At T1 it has +80% Standard Skill Damage and 20% more Skill DMG taken, and upgrading it to T2 doesn't increase either of those stats.

 Specifically, increasing it from T1 to T2 only increases the Electrical Damage boost from 18% to 30%.
 Nothing else.